Eligibility and Requirements

 An acceptable level of preparation must include basic training in statistics and design and completion of an empirical research study or thesis.
-If an applicant does not have adequate preparation for doctoral-level work, he or she must develop satisfactory research skills prior to formally entering the doctoral program.
+If an applicant does not have adequate preparation for doctoral-level work, he or she must develop satisfactory research skills prior to formally entering the program.

-In addition, the applicant's leadership experience and potential, potential to contribute significantly to knowledge generation and knowledge transfer through research, teaching, or service, and the extent to which the applicant's interests and goals correspond to those of the available faculty will be considered as part of the admissions review process.
+In addition, the applicant's leadership experience and potential, potential to contribute significantly to knowledge generation and knowledge transfer through research, teaching, or service, and the extent to which the applicant's interests and goals correspond to those of the available faculty, will be considered as part of the admissions review process.

 Students with degrees from a university outside the U.S. may be considered provided they meet the requirements equivalent to those from a program in the U.S. as listed above.

 Grade Point Average

-An overall minimum 3.0 Grade Point Average (on a 4.0-scale) is required.
+An overall minimum 3.0 grade point average (on a 4.0-scale) is required.

-Please note: Reflecting the interdisciplinary nature of the Therapeutic Science program, the Graduate Record Examination (GRE) is not required.
+Please note: reflecting the interdisciplinary nature of the therapeutic science program, the Graduate Record Examination (GRE) is not required.

-An applicant is considered an international student if he or she requires a visa, or currently resides in the U.S. with non-immigrant status, or currently resides in the U.S. while applying for permanent residency.
+An applicant is considered an international student if they require a visa, or currently reside in the U.S. with non-immigrant status, or currently reside in the U.S. while applying for permanent residency.
 Additional requirements and documentation, such as proof of English language proficiency, are required for international students to become eligible for KU programs.
 Please review the information for international students before applying.

-The Joint Commission on Accreditation of Healthcare Organizations (JCAHO) requires all incoming students to pay for a background check.
+The Joint Commission requires all incoming students to provide the program a new background check report.
 This one-time fee must be paid directly to the company performing the background investigation.